openconnectivityfoundation/Dockerized_IoTivity/examples/README.md

 ## Using `docker-compose`

-If you have `docker-compose` installed, you can also use it to quickly bootstrap the example application containers with a simple `docker-compose up -d`.
-**Note** that this creates a network with IPv6 specified, but that IPv6 is not officially supported in v3 compose files (this seems to be working, however).
+If you have `docker-compose` installed, you can also use it to quickly bootstrap the example application containers with a simple `docker-compose up -d` from the main directory, which uses the [`docker-compose.yml`](/docker-compose.yml) located there. **Note** that this creates a network with IPv6 specified, but that IPv6 is not officially supported in v3 compose files (this seems to be working, however).

 Once the containers are up, it is helpful to use `docker-compose logs -f simpleclient simpleserver` in one terminal and `docker attach obt` in another to